vetler/websockets-kafka/README.md

 ## Client

-To start the client, run the `main` method in the `WebSocketKafkaClientServer`.
+To start the client, run the `main` method in the `ConsumerClientServer`.
 You can do this by running SBT like this:

 ```